Specification/Exam Board

 For Paper 2 (Shaping the Nation) we study the following two options:

-• Section A (Thematic Study): Britain: Health and the People c1000 to the present day (Studied in Year 11)
+• Section A (Thematic Study): Britain: Health and the People c1000 to the present day (Studied in Year 10 and 11)

 • Section B (British Depth Study): Elizabethan England 1568-1603 (Studied in Year 10)